codegrue/card_settings/README.md

 Note: `CardSettingsPhone` is a convenience widget that is pre-configured to use this pattern.

-Note2: `flutter_masked_text` is a controller and as such, you will not be able to use an inputMask and a custom controller at the same time.
+Caution: `flutter_masked_text` is a controller and as such, you will not be able to use an inputMask and a custom controller at the same time.
 This might be rectified in the future.

 ### Orientation